Skip to content

 Do you provide emergency tarping and board-up after a storm?+

-Yes — emergency tarping and board-up is often our first response after storm damage.
+Yes — emergency tarping and board-up is often your matched pro's first response after storm damage.
 Protecting your home from additional rain intrusion within the first 24 hours is critical to limiting interior damage.
 Call CFDR at 321-420-7274 immediately after any storm event that compromises your roof or windows.

 Can you help me work with FEMA after a hurricane?+

 Yes.
-CFDR is experienced with both private insurance claims and FEMA Individual Assistance programs.
-We help document damage thoroughly, provide repair estimates in formats that support your FEMA application, and can advise on the appeals process if your initial claim is underfunded.
+Network pros are experienced with both private insurance claims and FEMA Individual Assistance programs.
+They help document damage thoroughly, provide repair estimates in formats that support your FEMA application, and can advise on the appeals process if your initial claim is underfunded.

 How should I prepare my home before hurricane season?+